gourmet/muffin/README.md

 [![Total Downloads](https://poser.pugx.org/gourmet/muffin/downloads.svg)](https://packagist.org/packages/gourmet/muffin)
 [![License](https://poser.pugx.org/gourmet/muffin/license.svg)](https://packagist.org/packages/gourmet/muffin)

-[FactoryMuffin][factory-muffin] for [CakePHP 3][cakephp].
+[FactoryMuffin] for [CakePHP 3].

 ## About

-Out of the box FactoryMuffin wraps [Faker][faker] methods to generate dummy data for your entities.
+Out of the box FactoryMuffin wraps [Faker] methods to generate dummy data for your entities.

-I originally started by releasing [gourmet/faker](/gourmet/faker), which worked great for inserting dummy data to use in demos and even in tests.
+I originally started by releasing [gourmet/faker], which worked great for inserting dummy data to use in demos and even in tests.
 However, as time went by, I realized that in many cases, I was just repeating myself.
-That's when I remembered [@savant][savant] mentioning FactoryMuffin to me a while back and after a quick look, it became obvious this was exactly what I needed.
+That's when I remembered [@savant] mentioning [FactoryMuffin] to me a while back and after a quick look, it became obvious this was exactly what I needed.

-I still use the Faker plugin, because in some cases just absracting everything using factories ends up being even more work.
+I still use the [Faker][gourmet/faker] plugin, because in some cases just absracting everything using factories ends up being even more work.
 So, if you need granularity when creating dummy data, try it; but in most cases, stick to this one.

 ## Usage